 Buying a Home—Insurance Terms to Remember When Buying a Home

-C.L.U.E. report: A C.L.U.E.
-(Comprehensive Loss Underwriting Exchange) report is a claims history report generated by ChoicePoint, a consumer-reporting agency.
+C.L.U.E. report: A Comprehensive Loss Underwriting Exchange (C.L.U.E.) report is a claims history report generated by ChoicePoint, a consumer-reporting agency.
 Insurance companies use consumer claims information when they are underwriting or rating an insurance policy.
 The report generally contains up to 5 years of personal property claims history.
-Before buying a home you should ask the current homeowner for a copy of the house's insurance loss history report.
+Before buying a home you should ask the current homeowner for a copy of the house’s insurance loss history report.

 Credit score: A number representing the likelihood a particular borrower may default; it is based upon credit history and is used to determine ability to qualify for a mortgage loan.